thomd/mad-pages/rg.md

     -w                                          # only show matches surrounded by word boundaries -M NUM                                      # don't print lines longer than this limit -v                                          # invert match
+    --no-ignore                                 # also search in git-ignored files --hidden                                    # search also in hidden files

+## Configuration

+Configuration in `~/.ripgreprc`

+    # don't let ripgrep vomit really long lines to my terminal, and show a preview.
+    --max-columns=160
+    --max-columns-preview

+    # custom types
+    --type-add
+    html:*.isml

+    # using glob patterns to include/exclude files or folders
+    --glob=!node_modules/*
+    --glob=!.git/*

+    # because who cares about case!?
+    --smart-case

+    # of course we search in hidden files
+    --hidden

 ## Examples